 Getting goods to merchants and customers involves a lot more than throwing packages on trucks and ships.
-Logistics companies must carefully manage and coordinate a large number of people, technology and transportation to ensure merchants and customers receive their goods on time and in good condition.
+So what are logistics companies?
+They must carefully manage and coordinate a large number of people, technology and transportation to ensure merchants and customers receive their goods on time and in good condition.

 The companies on this list service just about every industry imaginable, from automobiles to aircraft.
 Some of them field commercials during the Super Bowl.
 Others make their mark more locally.
 Each one shares the drive needed to continue establishing themselves as players in this industry.

-The logistics companies below aren’t ranked or rated in any way.
-Instead, we’ve highlighted some important facts and statistics about each company’s growth and achievements.
+The list of the largest logistics companies in the world and service providers below aren’t ranked or rated in any way.
+Instead, we’ve highlighted some global logistics industry and providers examples, their important facts, and statistics about each company’s growth and achievements.

 - Showed a revenue increase of 18.4% year over year from 2016 to $4.19 billion